 - A. Prior to submitting an application for site plan review, an applicant must schedule a pre-application conference with the Planning Director to discuss the requirements of this Code. - B. The request for a pre-application conference shall be accompanied by a conceptual project design.
-The Planning Director shall inform the applicant of requirements as they apply to the proposed project, discuss issues of concern that may arise during site plan review, suggest possible modifications to the proposed application, and identify any information or technical studies that may be necessary for the review process when an application is submitted. - C. Any discussion held is not binding on either the applicant or the Town.
+The Planning Director shall inform the applicant of requirements as they apply to the proposed project, discuss issues of concern that may arise during site plan review, suggest possible modifications to the proposed application, and identify any information or technical studies that may be necessary for the review process when an application is submitted. - C. Pursuant to CGS Sec.
+7-159b, any discussion held is not binding on either the applicant or the Town.